 Of course we do!
 One of our main preoccupations is staving off illness and making sure we maintain a decent level of fitness.
 But life doesn’t come with a guarantee and parents can die at any age.
 I wish I had met my husband ten years ago.
-I wish my first pregnancy (a year before Caitlin) hadn’t ended in an early miscarriage.
+I wish my first pregnancy (a year before my daughter) hadn’t ended in an early miscarriage.
 I wish I wasn’t an older mum.
 I wish.
 I wish.
 I wish.

 I would still tell younger women to have children in their twenties and thirties whilst their fertility is much higher, but I completely understand why women choose to have babies in their forties.

 For me, the chance to experience having children and build a family would always outweigh anything I could possibly achieve in my career (I was a marketing director for a Welsh law firm).

 You can call it selfish if you like.
 But I maintain that having a baby is always a selfish act.
 As Richard Dawkins explains in his book “The Selfish Gene“, we are programmed to reproduce to ensure our species’ survival.
 The drive is more primal than just the urge to paint a nursery and knit booties.